Drink can: Stay-on-tab

-Wide mouth
+The stay-on-tab (SOT) opening system solved the environmental issue of the previous pull-tab design.
+However, it introduced a new, still unresolved hygiene concern: the outer panel of the tab now sinks into the liquid inside the can.

 One of the more recent modifications to can design was the introduction of the "wide mouth" can in the late 1990s.
 The American Can Company, now a part of Rexam, and Coors Brewing Company have owned wide mouth design patent (number D385,192) since 1997.
 Other companies have similar designs for the wide mouth.
-Ball Corporation's from 2008 has a vent tube to allow direct airflow into the can reducing the amount of gulps during the pour.
+Ball Corporation's from 2008 has a vent tube to allow direct airflow into the can reducing the number of gulps during the pour.

+Current SOT opening systems have a great deal of embedded design and engineering for them to open consistently and to avoid injury.
+In addition to the scored part of the lid, there is an indentation in the lid over one of the scored lines which points to the other scored line.
+This indentation localizes the applied stress from lifting the tab and acts as a stress shield to apply a critical amount of localized stress to fracture the aluminum along the scored line.
+The crack that is initiated grows in two directions: back toward the tab and around a crack arresting feature, and then around the perimeter of the opening to the other end of the scored line where the crack stops--the metal between the crack arresting shape and the end of the crack acts as a plastic hinge to allow the tab to push the opening of the can away from where the liquid is consumed.

 Press button can

 One variation was the press button can, which featured two pre-cut buttons—one small and one large—in the top of the can sealed with a plastic membrane.
 These buttons were held closed by the outward pressure of the carbonated drink.
 The consumer would open the can by depressing both buttons, which would result in two holes.
 The small hole would act as a vent to relieve internal pressure so the larger button could then be pressed down to create the hole used for consuming the drink.
 Consumers could also easily cut themselves on the edges of the holes or get their fingers stuck.

 Press button cans were used by Pepsi in Canada from the 1970s to 1980s and Coors in the 1970s.
 They have since been replaced with pull tabs.
 Used in Australia, locally known as "pop-tops", for soft drinks from 1977 to the early 1980s.
-However, Heineken Brewery did bring back press- or push button cans on the market in Europe as a short lived marketing strategy in the 1990s.
+However, Heineken Brewery did bring back press- or push button cans on the market in Europe as a short-lived marketing strategy in the 1990s.